StackTraceYo/AssembleApp/README.md

     * currently outside of the sbt run task (have to bring up manually)
     * later we can have scripts that bring up the client stuff along with the web tier
 * <b>web</b> project is the REST API
+    * Houses the rest interface for the app
+    * dependent on below projects.

 * <b>user-api</b> project is a placeholder for the interface for user services
     * authentication ect..